‘Enough’: 1 killed in shooting in Seattle’s protest zone

 Callers to 911 said several people fired shots into the vehicle.
 Police said that two people who were probably the occupants of the vehicle were transported to a local hospital.

-A man was pronounced dead at Harborview Medical Center.
+The 16-year-old was pronounced dead at Harborview Medical Center, police said.
 The second victim, a 14-year-old boy, was hospitalized with gunshot injuries.
 He was reported in critical condition.

 “Detectives searched the Jeep for evidence, but it was clear the crime scene had been disturbed,” the police statement said.